Skip to content

 Screen 70+

-The merits of continuing with breast screening until age 74 should be discussed.
+The merits of continuing with breast screening until age 74 if you are not yet eligible should be discussed.
 The Breast Cancer Foundation NZ decision aid can be used as a tool in these discussions.